refresh-bio/microbialSPLASH/README.md

 # microbialSPLASH

-We present a set of tools for the analysis of microbial data.
-The package requires [SPLASH](https://github.com/refresh-bio/SPLASH) to be installed on a computer.
+We present a set of tools extending SPLASH for microbial sequencing data.
+The package requires [SPLASH](https://github.com/refresh-bio/SPLASH) to be installed.

 microbialSPLASH includes the following modules:
 * *SPLASH alignment* used for CRISPR repeats identification in the Human Microbiome Project data,
-* *SPLASH clustering* employed for strain classification,
+* *SPLASH clustering* employed for strain classification.

 ## SPLASH alignment

-Splash alignment pipeline consists of two scripts: `./assemble_and_align.py` and `./extract_cas.py`.
+The SPLASH alignment pipeline consists of two scripts: `./assemble_and_align.py` and `./extract_cas.py`.

 #### `./assemble_and_align.py`
 The script performs the following actions:
   1. Identification of anchors from specified FASTQ files.
   2. Optional positive and negative filtering of anchors using provided FASTA files.
   3. Generation of compactors seeded by anchors independently for each FASTQ.
-  4. Alignment of the compactors against a specified target database in the FASTA format.
+  4. Alignment of the compactors to a specified target database in the FASTA format.

 #### Usage: